 In a typical CBT session, the following things may happen:

-- the patient and therapist interact about mental problems like anger which are experienced by the patient
+- the patient and therapist interact about mental problems like anger which the patient experiences

 - the therapist teaches new skills that include biofeedback and relaxation techniques for the management of mental symptoms faced by the person